kenzanlabs/pipeline-minify-js/README.md

 Pipeline options:
 * _config_ -> Object that contains the configuration.

-    + __config.concatenate:__ If _true_ the pipeline will concatenate the files, hence it will generate a js file with all of the files concatenated.
+    + __config.concat:__ If _true_ the pipeline will concatenate the files, hence it will generate a js file with all of the files concatenated.

     + __config.output:__ Sets the path to output the concatenate and minify files.